simeononsecurity/simeononsecurity.ch/content/articles/use-chatgpt-in-your-terminal-bash-powershell-python/index.md

 In addition to text generation and question answering, the ChatGPT CLI offers several other options, such as specifying the length of the generated text, adjusting the temperature of the output, and choosing the number of responses to generate.

-The ChatGPT CLI is a valuable addition to any developer's toolkit, providing a simple and straightforward way to interact with the advanced ChatGPT model.
+The **ChatGPT CLI is a valuable addition to any developer's toolkit**, providing a simple and straightforward way to interact with the advanced ChatGPT model.
 Whether generating text for a chatbot, completing text for a text editor, or answering questions for a Q&A system, the ChatGPT CLI can assist developers in achieving their goals with ease.